 A good way to visualize spread may be to think of buying a home.
-As a home buyer, you may have a set price that you’re willing to pay for a property, based on what you can afford and what you’ve been pre-approved for by your mortgage lender.
+As a home buyer, you may have a set price that you’re willing to pay for a property.

-You search for homes and eventually find one that has everything on your wishlist.
-When you check the listing price, you see that the seller has it priced $10,000 above your budget.
+When you find a home and check the listing price, you see that the seller has it priced $10,000 above your budget.
 In terms of spread, the maximum amount you’re willing to offer for the home represents the bid price, while the seller’s listing price represents the ask.

 What Does Spread Mean?

-Aside from stock spread, spread can have a variety of applications and meanings in the financial world.
+Spread can have a variety of applications and meanings in the financial world, whether for trading stocks or other types of assets.

+• Bonds.
 As mentioned earlier, bond spread typically refers to differences in yield.
 But if you’re trading futures, the spread can measure the gap between buy and sell positions for a particular commodity.
-With options trading, it can refer to differences in strike prices when placing call or put options.

-Spread can also be used in foreign currency markets or forex (foreign exchange market) trades to represent the difference between the costs for traders and the profits realized by dealers.
+• Forex.
+Spread can also be used in foreign currency markets or forex (foreign exchange market) trades to represent the difference between the broker’s selling price for a currency, and the price at which they’re willing to buy the currency.

+• Lending.
 With lending, spread is tied to a difference in interest rates.
 Specifically, it means the difference between a benchmark rate, such as the prime rate, and the rate that’s actually charged to a borrower.
 So for example, if you’re getting a mortgage there might be a 2% spread, meaning your rate is 2% higher than the benchmark rate.

 Bid-Ask Price and Stocks Spread

-If you trade stocks online, it’s important to understand how the bid-ask price spread works and how it can affect your investment outcomes.
-Since spread can help gauge supply and demand for a particular stock, investors can use that information to make informed decisions about trades and increase the odds of getting the best possible price.
+Whether you buy stocks online or through a traditional broker, it’s important to understand how the bid-ask price spread works and how it can affect your investment outcomes.
+Since spread can help investors gauge supply and demand for a particular stock, investors can use that information to make informed decisions about trades and increase the odds of getting the best possible price.

 Normally, a stock’s ask price is higher than the bid price.
 How far apart the ask price and bid price are can give you a sense of how the market views a particular security’s worth.